Towards Empirical Sandwich Bounds on the Rate-Distortion Function: Appendix

 \paragraph{Upper Bound Experiments} We implemented a version of ResNet-VAE following the appendix of \citet{kingma2016improved}, using the $3\times 3$ convolutions of \citet{cheng2020learned} in the encoder and decoder of our model.
 Our model consists of 6 layers of latent variables, and implements bidirectional inference using factorized Gaussian variational distributions at each stochastic layer.
 During an inference pass, an input image goes through 6 stages of convolution followed by downsampling (each time reducing the height and width by 2), and results in a stochastic tensor at each stage.
 In encoding order, the stochastic tensors have decreasing spatial extent and an increasing number of channels equal to 4, 8, 16, 32, 64, and 128.
 The latent tensor $Z_0$ at the topmost generative hierarchy is flattened and modeled by a MAF prior $Q_{Z_0}$ (aided by the fact that all the images have a fixed shape).

 \paragraph{Lower Bound Experiments} We parameterize the $\log u$ model by a simple feedforward convolutional neural network.
 It contains three convolutional layers with 4, 8, and 16 filters, each time downsampling by 2, followed by a fully connected layer with 1024 hidden units.
 Again we use SeLU activation in the hidden units, and set $k=2048$ in all the experiments.
-When evaluating the global optimization objective $\gamma_k$ (see Algorithm \ref{algo:lb}), we loop through a small batch of 32 $x_i$ sample at a time to avoid running out of GPU memory.